How to Increase Protein in Indian Vegetarian Diet (With Desi Diet Plan)

 High-Protein Vegetarian Indian Diet Plans

-Here are some desi indian high protein diet plans (no egg) that a north Indian can eat regularly.
+Here are some desi Indian high protein diet plans (no egg) that a north Indian can eat regularly.
 They have about 2000 calories – you will need to adjust them to your daily caloric requirements.

 100 Gram Protein Indian Vegetarian Diet Plan (No Supplements Needed)